 Batman (1989) and Batman Returns (1992)

-Tim Burton's two Batman movies starring Michael Keaton were never part of the DCEU, but they are now!
-Keaton returns as Batman in THE FLASH, which ties these movies into the larger storyline.
-Since we haven't seen THE FLASH yet we don't know how important these will be to the story.
+Tim Burton's two Batman movies starring Michael Keaton were never part of the DCEU, but they are now, kind of.
+Keaton returned as Batman in THE FLASH, which ties these movies into the larger storyline.
+And, yes, George Clooney appears as Bruce Wayne at the end of THE FLASH, so technically BATMAN & ROBIN is connected to the DCEU as well.

 Joker (2019) and The Batman (2022)